 Let’s take a look at the source of your concern—the issues you list are not specific to farming that utilizes genetically engineered seeds, so a GMO label actually wouldn’t give you the information you’re looking for.
-All agricultural production methods, including organic, conventional and GMO, affect the environment.
-Each system requires cleared land, pesticides, fertilizer, water, and fuel, and extracts soil nutrients.
-Importantly, though, good practitioners of each farming method (sometimes the same person uses all of them on a single farm), will work to mitigate the toll that agriculture takes on the land through judicious use of inputs; utilizing the least toxic substances; returning nutrients to the soil through cover crops; and incorporating no-till techniques to limit water run-off, reduce fuel usage, and conserve carbon in the soil.
-Additionally, while the pollen of some plants can drift, whether they’re GMO or organic, neighboring farmers work together to stagger planting times and establish buffer zones to avoid “contamination” of each other's crops.
+All agricultural production methods, including organic, conventional and GM, affect the environment.
+Each system requires cleared land, pesticides, fertilizer, water and fuel and extracts soil nutrients.
+Importantly, though, good practitioners of each farming method (sometimes the same person uses all of them on a single farm) will work to mitigate the toll that agriculture takes on the land through judicious use of inputs; utilizing the least toxic substances; returning nutrients to the soil through cover crops; and incorporating no-till techniques to limit water runoff, reduce fuel usage and conserve carbon in the soil.
+Additionally, while the pollen of some plants can drift, whether they’re GM or organic, neighboring farmers work together to stagger planting times and establish buffer zones to avoid “contamination” of each other's crops.